kiwiproject/retrying-again/README.md

 [![License](http://img.shields.io/badge/license-apache%202-brightgreen.svg)](https://github.com/rhuffman/re-retrying/blob/master/LICENSE)

 ## What is this?
 **2020-12-23**: This library is a fork of [re-retrying](https://github.com/rhuffman/re-retrying), which is a fork of  [guava-retrying](https://github.com/rholder/guava-retrying).
 We forked it because our [kiwi](https://github.com/kiwiproject/kiwi) library has used it for years (circa 2015) and for now we intend to at least keep dependency versions up to date, and perhaps make some minimal changes and/or improvements as necessary.
 We make no guarantees whatsoever about anything.

+Another thing to note is that we forked re-retrying as re-retrying-fork and then _imported_ that as retrying-again, so that it is a disconnected fork.
+We did not want the reference to the original repository since it is no longer maintained, and therefore our fork will _never_ be pushed back to the original repository.
+Thus, while we maintain the history that this is a fork (of a fork), it is completely disconnected and is now a standalone (normal) repository.

 ---